FGlazov/Python-rANSCoder/README.md

 # Purpose

 The focus of this repository is not performance, but rather rapid prototyping.
 This entropy coder will provide compresion performance which is close to entropy at a reasonable speed.
-If you want the same compression performance and higher compression you should look at a C/C++ library fufilling those needs - I can recommend either Giesen's or Bonfield's implementation of rANS.
+If you want the same compression performance and higher compression speed you should look at a C/C++ library fufilling those needs - I can recommend either Giesen's or Bonfield's implementation of rANS.
 The following are the Github links to their two projects:

 -    https://github.com/rygorous/ryg_rans
 -    https://github.com/jkbonfield/rans_static